-If drawing gas from a domestic shortfall market results in an insufficient gas supply, LNG projects may be required to limit exports or find new gas sources.
+If LNG projects’ use of domestic gas results in a supply shortfall in a domestic market, those projects may be required to limit their exports or find new gas sources.

 The Minister for Resources and Northern Australia is responsible for making the decision as to whether a shortfall market exists.
 The decision is informed by expert advice from: